 Since 1986, Elizabeth Warren has claimed to be Native American, as highlighted on her State Bar Of Texas identification card below.

-The question many people have is whether Senator Warren tried to give herself a competitive edge by claiming Native American status, or whether she really did believe she was Native American until she was called out by her opposing Senator candidate in 2011.
+Did Senator Warren try to give herself a competitive edge by claiming Native American status.
+Or did she really did believe she was Native American until she was called out by her opposing Senator candidate in 2011.
+I think the answer is clear.
+She tried to be the most underrepresented minority to get ahead.

 Given Elizabeth Warren doesn’t look Native American nor did her DNA test in 2018 come back with more than a 1/1,032 trace amount of Native American heritage, some Americans feel she deceived the public.